 Pros

-• Good performance with many simultaneous users.
+• Good performance with many people using it at the same time.

 Cons